edwardoughton/itmlogic/README.md

 Longley-Rice Irregular Terrain Model

-**itmlogic** is a Python implementation of the Longley-Rice propagation model (v1.2.2) and capable of estimating the propagation effects resulting from irregular terrain.
+**itmlogic** is a Python implementation of the classic Longley-Rice propagation model (v1.2.2) and capable of estimating the signal propagation effects resulting from irregular terrain.

 Model properties and the algorithm defining it are available in: